danosborne/api-post/starling-st.md

   ^ polynomialFit evaluate
 ```

-Lastly we add the data sets to a graph and add some decorations for the x and y axis:
+Lastly we add both data sets to a graph and add some decorations for the x and y axis:

 ```smalltalk
 grapher := RTGrapher new.